Simon Calder on the world’s worst airports to reach

 Worldwide, the US is The Land That Public Transport forgot – or, more accurately, the country that discarded mass transit.
 New York JFK to Manhattan remains an obstacle course, as does LAX to downtown Los Angeles.
 Honourable mentions to San Francisco, Atlanta, Boston (which has a free bus link into the city’s MBTA network) and Chicago, but few others.

 Australia really should know better, but doesn’t.
 Leaving aside the New South Wales rail strike which wiped out Sydney airport services on the day tourism to Australia reopened last year, the NSW city does reasonably well with fast trains to the centre.
 Brisbane, too, has a four-trains-an-hour service.
-But the other two main gateways are bus-only locations: Perth and Melbourne.
-The latter, which by some measures is the biggest city in Australia now, may have a rail link in the early 2030s.
+But the other main gateway in eastern Australia, Melbourne, is a bus-only location.
+By some measures, the Victorian state capital is the biggest city in Australia now.
+The airport may have a rail link in the early 2030s.
 Considering it has been under discussion since the 1960s, that is a poor show.
-Lucky taxi drivers in the Victorian state capital.
+Lucky taxi drivers.

 Elsewhere in the world, Africa’s and Latin America’s airports are notable by their absence of rail links – though in the 1990s I once caught a scheduled steam train to Asuncion airport in Paraguay.